The Peacemakers: Legacy

 Yet perhaps nowhere do we learn more about Lincoln even now than in a portrait that I talked about last month off the coast of Malta before meeting Chairman Gorbachev.
 It is, as this one is, by George Healy, and hangs on the wall of my office upstairs.
 And in it you see the agony and the greatness of a man who nightly fell on his knees to ask the help of God.
 The painting shows two of his generals and an admiral meeting near the end of a war that pitted brother against brother.
 And outside at the moment a battle rages.
 And yet what we see in the distance is a rainbow—a symbol of hope, of the passing of the storm.
 The painting's name: The Peacemakers.
 And for me, this is a constant reassurance that the cause of peace will triumph and that ours can be the future that Lincoln gave his life for: a future free of both tyranny and fear.

 — George H. W. Bush, Remarks Introducing the Presidential Lecture Series, January 7th, 1990.

 The pose of Lincoln inspired Healy's 1869 portrait, Abraham Lincoln.
 Robert Todd Lincoln considered the likeness of his father in this painting to be the "most excellent in existence."

 The U.S. Postal Service commemorated the 200th anniversary of the birth of Abraham Lincoln by issuing four first-class commemorative 42-cent stamps.
 One of these stamps features an image of this painting.

 The painting was displayed in the Treaty Room of the White House from the Kennedy through the George W. Bush presidencies.
 In his book Decision Points, President Bush mentions the painting specifically and makes the following comment: "Before 9/11, I saw the scene as a fascinating moment in history.
 After the attack, it took a deeper meaning.
 The painting reminded me of Lincoln's clarity of purpose: he waged war for a necessary and noble cause."
 It was briefly loaned to the George H. W. Bush Presidential Library from March 11, 2002, to July 31, 2002, for an exhibit entitled, "Fathers and Sons: Two Families, Four Presidents."
 The painting is also featured behind the elder Bush in his official presidential portrait, painted by Herbert Abrams.

-The Obama administration moved the painting to the private Oval Office dining room in the West Wing, where it currently hangs.
+The Obama administration moved the painting to the private Oval Office dining room in the West Wing.
 There is also a copy of the painting at the Pentagon.

+In 2025, President Donald Trump had the painting placed over the Cabinet Room mantelpiece.